Karol Kot: Trial and sentence

 The trial began on 3 May 1967, and Kot pleaded guilty to all charges.
 Surviving victims screamed at him in court, calling him a beast.
 The verdict was handed down on 14 July 1967, and Kot was sentenced to death as well as losing citizen rights.
 An appeal, based on diminished responsibility, began on 22 November 1967, and his sentence was commuted to life imprisonment.
 However, a higher court appeal reinstated the original sentence on 11 March 1968, and this sentence was carried out on 16 May 1968.
 After the hanging, an autopsy was allegedly carried out, which revealed a brain tumour.
 However, Przemysław Semczuk disputes this in his book.
 According to him, autopsies were not carried out on convicts sentenced to death.
 Moreover, no official document confirming the autopsy on Karol Kot exists.

 Kot seemed unfazed by the fact that he would die, saying "The pleasure I felt when the knife was cleaving the meat… It’s impossible to describe the feeling.
 The experience is worth the gallows."

 Media

 The killings were recreated for Episode 2, Season 1 of the show Killers: Behind the Myth called "Kot: The Vampire of Crakow", which aired in March 2014.
 It was also featured in episode 95 of Casefile True Crime Podcast in September 2018.

 Kot was later featured in Most Evil Killers.

 The song Roland by Interpol was loosely based on Kot.

+Polish film The Red Spider based on the story of Karol Kot.